 The location for this position is flexible and places within a short drive of an airport in the Idaho or Montana portion of the Y2Y landscape are preferred.
-This individual will report to directly to the President and will assume primary oversight of Y2Y’s landscape connectivity and wildlife corridor work, including private land conservation and transportation infrastructure mitigation projects.
-As such, this person will be responsible for directing these programs, and providing oversight and support of planning, implementation and management of projects and programs that advance the Y2Y vision and deliver on the strategic plan.
+This individual will report to the Senior Conservation Program Director and will assume primary oversight of Y2Y’s landscape connectivity and wildlife corridor work, including private land conservation and transportation infrastructure mitigation projects.
+As such, this person will be responsible for directing this program, leading a team of professionals and supporting planning, implementation and management of relevant projects and programs that advance the Y2Y vision and deliver on the relevant portions of the strategic plan.

-- Work with senior staff to develop and implement landscape connectivity and wildlife corridor projects that advance the Y2Y vision;
+- Lead a diverse group of staff to develop and implement landscape connectivity and wildlife corridor projects that advance the Y2Y vision;

-- Oversee staff on the Landscape Connectivity Team, ensuring they are working strategically, at scale and at the systems level and maximizing impact through integrated projects that leverage talents;
+- Oversee staff on the Landscape Connectivity Team, ensuring they are working strategically, at scale and at the systems level to maximize impact through integrated projects that leverage talents;

 - Take an active role in ensuring equitable experiences, strengthening inclusion, knowledge and promoting a culture of inclusivity and belonging that embraces the contributions of all team members;

-- Support programs in collaborative projects by facilitating relationships with high-level entities and individuals from federal and regional governments to Indigenous governments, partner relationships, and opinion leaders;
+- Support programs in collaborative projects by supporting equitable, inclusive relationships with high-level entities and individuals from federal and regional governments to Indigenous governments, partner relationships, and opinion leaders;

-- Oversee the program budget, ensuring expenditures are on track and any changes to priorities or spending are communicated promptly to funders and donors;
+- Oversee the Landscape Connectivity Team budget, ensuring expenditures are on track and any changes to priorities or spending are communicated promptly to the Senior Conservation Program Director;

-- Engage in high-level fundraising including: review of proposals, reports and budgets; occasional meetings with donors and funders, strategizing with senior team to develop potential new opportunities;
+- Support fundraising as needed including: drafting proposals, reports and budgets; occasional meetings with donors and funders, leading landscape connectivity team to identify potential new opportunities;

 - Promote the Y2Y vision and programs to relevant audiences (conferences, communities, government agencies, partners, media and funders);

-- Travel within the Y2Y region as required and occasionally beyond the region.
+- Travel within the Y2Y region as required.

-- A minimum of 15 years of successful experience managing multiple staff, including remote-working staff;
+- A minimum of 10 years of successful experience managing, supporting and mentoring multiple staff, including remote-working staff;

-- Experience in leading conservation and science/knowledge projects that affect management and policy change, preferably in the Y2Y region, on public and/or private lands;
+- Experience in leading and managing conservation and science/knowledge projects that promote landscape connectivity, preferably in the Y2Y region, on public and/or private lands;

 - Knowledge and experience related to Indigenous rights and governance as well as indigenous-led conservation;

-- Demonstrated ability to both distil complex science and knowledge, and use it to guide conservation and policy change;
+- Demonstrated ability to both distil complex science and knowledge, and use it to support landscape connectivity;

-- Professional level degree in a related field or equivalent experience;
+- Degree in a related field or equivalent work experience;

 - Experience engaging with government agencies and elected officials at various levels of government, particularly agencies responsible for transportation infrastructure, natural resources management and/or wildlife conservation;

-- Demonstrate a commitment to diversity, equity, and inclusion through continuous development, modelling inclusive behaviors, and proactively managing bias;
+- Demonstrated commitment to diversity, equity, and inclusion through continuous development, modelling inclusive behaviours, and proactively managing bias;

-- Experience building and maintaining diverse and successful coalitions and collaborations;
+- Experience building and maintaining diverse and successful teams, coalitions and collaborations;

-- Strong experience in managing complex budgets with multiple funders;
+- Strong experience in developing and managing budgets;

 - Ability and interest to travel with some regularity.